wBoit/Titanic/README.md

 # Titanic
-### This is a data analysis of the Titanic dataset
+### In this repo I analyze a dataset related to the passengers of the RMS Titanic ship which unfortunately sank in its first travel on may 1912.

 ![alt text](https://www.euclidlibrary.org/sites/default/files/tickles/titanic-dock.jpg)

-### In this repo I analyze a dataset related to the passengers of the RMS Titanic ship which unfortunately sank in its first travel on may 1912.

  #### It's was attatched 3 files in the repo :
 The *first file* is a dataset which contain some meaningful information, like: the class of the passenger in the ship, gender, age, if they survided or not, etc..